1960 Jaguar XK-150 3.8 DHC

 |Mileage:||less than 100 test miles|

 |Other 1:||Body#: R8361|

-This Jaguar is currently undergoing a comprehensive restoration to a show/driver level.
-To date, this Drop Head Coupe has been thoroughly gone through and its body has been disassembled, photographed, and taken to bare metal with all proper body work being fitted to perfection.
-The interior is in the process of being re-upholstered by master trimmers in our upholstery department, along with a proper and perfectly fitted new convertible top.
-The brite work will be re-plated as needed, with all hardware panels done in their proper finish.
+This Jaguar has just wrapped up a comprehensive restoration to a Show/Driver level, and is now available for purchase.
+This Drop Head Coupe has been thoroughly gone through and its body has been disassembled, photographed, and taken to bare metal with all proper body work being fitted to perfection.
+The interior has been re-upholstered by master trimmers in our upholstery department, along with a proper and perfectly fitted new convertible top.
+The brite work has been re-plated where needed, with all hardware panels done in their proper finish.
 A rare vehicle with limited ownership and matching numbers, this XK-150 yields a rare engine size of 3.8 liters, which was the largest displacement engine of the period that was available for this model.
-The 3.8 engine model had a few distinct changes, amongst them a significant difference in the rear tail light fixtures.
-This restoration is will be completed at the end of 2017, and will present a great opportunity for the collector or enthusiast seeking to add a rare piece of Jaguar history to his or her collection.
-A pictorial DVD documenting the XK-150's various restoration processes will accompany the vehicle.
+The 3.8 engine model had a few distinct changes, among them a significant difference in the rear tail light fixtures.
+This XK-150 presents a great opportunity for the collector or enthusiast seeking to add a rare piece of Jaguar history to his or her collection.
+A pictorial DVD documenting the XK-150's various restoration processes accompanies the vehicle.